TL: Chapter 13 - Showdown Pt.1

 Eject turned his turret to the left as he shoved aside the wreck in front of him.
 His next shell was already being readied, and it was designated for the Challenger that was staring at him in complete, speechless shock.
 Two things were obvious: She hadn't expected that she'd actually have to fight in this battle.
 And even less had she been prepared for the case that the whole deal would backfire and blow up in her face, like Axis had done just now.
 Rex was already leaving the garage spaces to chase the T34, who had — in accordance with Eject's expectation — simply turned around and fled.
 The Challenger, on the other hand, didn't seem to feel such strong survival instincts.
 Eohelm's voice on the radio almost felt like an intrusion to this moment of intimate fear. «Eject, Eohelm — What about Challenger?» Eject didn't take his sights off the petrified TD.
 "She's taken care o—…" He watched her suddenly spin around and speed off as well.
 "Nevermind."
 Only now his cannon finished reloading.
 He knew better than to waste the shell on hastily shooting the moving target.
 His optics darted further to the side, where the T-150 had disappeared.
 There was no sight anymore of the heavy.
 This meant that Eject wouldn't get a chance to shoot him in the back, but also wouldn't have to worry about getting shot in the side if he decided to follow the Challenger — which he did.
 "Eohelm, Eject.
 I'll go get her," he announced on the radio.
 The Challenger had already crossed the square and vanished behind a bend in the streets at the other side.
 Eject kicked his engine into gear to follow her.
 He knew that she couldn't outrun him forever, but he wasn't going to give her the time to find an advantageous position.
 The street ahead of him was a straight one after the bend.
 He cautiously turned said bend as he reached it, and saw that — annoyingly — the Challenger wasn't there.
 If she followed the street, she should be in view still.
 The only two lanes that crossed this street were blocked by rubble, and even though the TD was fast, she wasn't fast enough to have made it all the way to the Central Square.
 Eject halted and let his gaze wander.
 The only possible explanation was that the Challenger had found a hiding place between the ruins.
 And the only possible course of action was to try and dig her out of that hole now.
 How incredibly bothersome.
 "Team, Eject," he rumbled, "I need assistance."

 The distant bang.
 The hiss.
 The moment of silence.
 The deafening crash.
-Another high caliber shell impacted nearby, collapsing a wall and splattering debris into all directions.
+Another large caliber shell impacted nearby, collapsing a wall and splattering debris into all directions.
 Fox ducked, because there was no more space to back up any further.
 "I hate artillery!" he yelled.
 There wasn't much left of the building that he had ended up hiding behind.
 Steadily, shell by shell, the GW Panther was tearing it down.
 No way forward.
 No way back.
 The King Tiger was caged inside the invisible walls his teammate had drawn around him.
 She had found him almost immediately.
 Her sights had clamped onto him, and he knew that she wouldn't let go until someone gave her a damn convincing reason to.
 Nordic wasn't off any better — despite not being in the GW Panther's crosshairs yet, he had to stay hidden at the other side of the street if he wanted it to stay that way.
 The next shell hit.
 Fox took a deep breath.
 He heard Eject asking for backup on their radio channel, but — in the light of his current situation — took the liberty to ignore it.

 Nordic hadn't felt this useless in a while.
 He was sitting motionlessly, trying his best to be invisible to the GW Panther.
 Drawing her attention on himself would have meant an untimely demise.
 Just holding out here instead was an option — but not a viable one.
 Fox' time was running out.
 A transmission from Rex warned them that the T34 was heading for their position, as well.
 'Decision, decision,' Nordic thought frantically.
 'Come on!'
 The other option.
 Waiting until the GW Panther had shot, and leaving his cover.
 Leaving his cover, and running.
 Running, and hoping that he would outrun her cannon.
 Another explosion — A roof came toppling down.
 Fox shouted out.
 Nordic didn't spend another second fretting.
 Before he knew it, he had dashed out into the street.
 He hurried southward, only realized that it was the wrong way when he was already about to reach the next junction. «Where are you going?!» Fox asked.
 Nordic didn't answer right away.
 He kept sprinting towards the junction.
 His mind raced.
 Turning back was not possible.
 The searing blast of an explosion right behind him confirmed it.
 He resisted the urge to flee back into cover; it would have been a death trap.
 "Fox, she's looking at me!" he gasped into his radio.
 "Get out of there while you can!"
 The buildings at the other side of the junction approached fast.
 Left or right — this decision was an easy one.
 He skidded out into the intersection, hitting the brakes to do a tight turn.
 To his right, he saw the T34, and — further down the street — Rex.
 The T34's back was turned towards Nordic, but the other heavy must have spotted him.
 A shell came flying into the Hellcat's direction, who yelped as he swerved and was only barely missed.
 "Rex!
 That was me!"
 Nordic shouted.
 He hurried on and caught a glimpse of the T34 looking back over his fender in confusion.
 The view was obstructed a moment later by the detonation of an artillery shell hitting dangerously close to the T34.
 Nordic didn't look back any longer.
 As he raced on towards the Central Square, a comm from Eohelm reached him. «Nordic, Eohelm.
 What's going on?» the Centurion asked sternly.
 As Nordic didn't know what to reply, he realized that he was still just running away aimlessly.
 His gaze darted ahead, and the GW Panther's lectures came to his mind.
 There was not a single spot ahead of him that she couldn't reach.
 Unless … There was another street.
 One that would lead him up the hill.
 He suddenly knew what to do.
 As he reached the big junction, he turned into the street to his right.
 Even though he knew that the GW Panther couldn't reach him here anymore, and even though he knew that she would realize his intent, he didn't slow down.
 His voice was firm as he finally replied.
 "Eohelm, Nordic.
 I'm going hunting."